Northern Illinois 38, Central Michigan 17

 No. 23 Northern Illinois 38, Central Michigan 17: Jordan Lynch rushed for a career-high 316 yards and scored three touchdowns and also passed for 155 yards and one score as the visiting Huskies defeated the Chippewas for their 20th consecutive Mid-American Conference victory.

-Lynch’s total was the most ever by an FBS quarterback and he rushed for two second-half scores as Northern Illinois (7-0, 3-0) pulled away from a 14-14 halftime tie.
+Lynch’s total was the most ever by an FBS quarterback and he rushed for two second-half scores as Northern Illinois (7-0, 3-0 MAC) pulled away from a 14-14 halftime tie.
 The victory was the Huskies’ first at Central Michigan since 2005.

 Cooper Rush passed for 271 yards and two touchdowns for the Chippewas (3-5, 2-2), who allowed 437 rushing yards and were outgained 592-346.